 Therefore, an application allowing partial string matching of terms, defined by user, with features registered in every available catalog was developed to address the issue.
 Additionally, the application user had the ability to look up to all potential matches to a term, in a table form and visualize them on demand on multiple map backgrounds the oldest being Kitchener’s trigonometrical survey of the island.
 A spatial search was also implemented allowing the user to pick a location graphically on the map, find places inside a given radius and finally filter them using a term of his preference.

-The 1542 Attar map was the most valuable pre-Ottoman source employed for geocoding villages (See Figure 2), containing 709 settlements.
+The 1542 Attar map was the most valuable pre-Ottoman source employed for geocoding villages (See Figure 2), containing 656 settlement names.
 Even though its accuracy is extremely limited as a pre-modern map, it was geo-rectified and adjusted on Kitchener (see Figure 3).

 The above-described toponym-searching application allowed us to identify the approximate location of settlements in Attar’s map by looking for natural features (hills, streams, rivers, etc) or man-made structures (bridges, ruins) and match them similar names and finally match many features from censuses (Figures 4 and 5).

 The main assumption in our case was that placenames such as settlement names, used by people for some time, is hard to be completely eliminated.
 Always some part of the name, or something similar to it, remains in a nearby geographic feature such as a hill, a stream, a mountaintop or a church, because in many cases the name of a settlement comes from such a feature and vice versa.

 - BnF (Bibliothèque nationale de France, Département des manuscrits), Supplément turc (ST) 1042.

 - Antov, N., 2017.
 The Ottoman “Wild West”: The Balkan Frontier in the Fifteenth and Sixteenth Centuries.
 Cambridge, Cambridge University Press.